AComputerGeek/AComputerGeek/README.md

 ## About Me:

-- 💻  I'm a self-taught passionate Software Developer.
-- ❤ I am a Math and Coding lover!
+- ❤ 💻  I'm a self-taught passionate Software Developer, who is a Math and Coding lover!

 ##  My Linkedin: